nithinmurali/pygsheets/README.md

 * Before opening an issue, search the tracker for possible duplicates.
 * If you have any usage questions, ask a question on stackoverflow with `pygsheets` Tag

-## Disclaimer
+## Acknowledgement
-The gspread library is used as an outline for developing pygsheets, much of the skeleton code is copied from there.
+The gspread library is used as an outline for developing pygsheets.